made2591/blog.madeddu.xyz/_posts/2018-09-24-go-erlangen.md

 ---

 ### A little tool for a small city
 Here we are!!
-I recently move to Germany to join the adidas team - platform engineering team.
-[This](https://github.com/made2591/go-erlangen) is a really small piece of GOde (:P) I wrote for erlangen citizen ^^
+I recently moved to Germany to join the adidas - platform engineering team.
+[This](https://github.com/made2591/go-erlangen) is a really small piece of GOde (:P) I wrote for Erlangen (my new place) citizens ^^

 #### Needs
 You will only need an [https://www.internationalshowtimes.com/](https://www.internationalshowtimes.com/) movie api key.
 You can get one quite easily by going [here](https://www.internationalshowtimes.com/signup.html)